NLnetLabs/krill/doc/development/hsm/connectivity.md

 When in the `Probing` state a new "probe" will only be sent at most every N seconds.
 In between "probes" a call to `fn status()` will return the last known state of the probe.
 This is to avoid repeated rapid attempts to re-probe the signer backend when it has already been determined that it is not yet available/ready but might soon become so.
+Probes are only "sent" during the probing status, they are not sent once the probe moved to the (un)usable status.

 A probe in `Unusable` state cannot now or ever be used.
 It has probed the signer backend and found it permanently lacking.